 — Warren Glimpse is former senior Census Bureau statistician responsible for innovative data access and use operations.
 He is also the former associate director of the U.S. Office of Federal Statistical Policy and Standards for data access and use.
 He has more than 20 years of experience in the private sector developing data resources and tools for integration and analysis of geographic, demographic, economic and business data.

-Posted in Block Groups, CA San Jose, CA Santa Clara County, CA Sunnyvale, Census Tracts, Counties, Geographic Information Systems, Geography, Maps, Patterns, Site Analysis, TIGER/Line, Uncategorized
+Posted in Block Groups, CA San Jose, CA Santa Clara County, CA Sunnyvale, Census Tracts, Counties, decision-making information solutions, Geographic Information Systems, Geography, Maps, Patterns, Site Analysis, TIGER/Line

 Tagged 1 Infinite Loop, American Community Survey, Block Groups, Census Tracts, geocoding, interactive data access, Location-Based Demographics, site analysis